laura-dangelo/jekyll-theme-skinny-bones/index.md

 <div class="page-content">

 <br>  <font style="font-size:18px">
 I am a third-year PhD student in Statistics at University of Padova (Cycle XXXIV), my supervisor is Prof. Antonio Canale.
-My research interests mainly concern Bayesian modeling of complex data, with a particular interest on discrete data, Bayesian Nonparametrics and Computational Statistics.
+My research interests mainly             concern Bayesian modeling of complex data, Bayesian Nonparametrics and Computational Statistics.
 <br>

-At the moment I am a visiting student at UCI, where I am working with Prof. Michele Guindani on a Bayesian model for the analysis of calcium imaging data.
+At the moment I am a visiting student at the Department of Statistiics at UCI, where I am working with Prof. Michele Guindani on a Bayesian model for the analysis of calcium imaging data.
 </font>
 </div>
 <br>